 This is how Metallica should have travelled.
 This is how they would travel (along with planes and trains) after Cliff’s death, not just because they were traumatized but because they didn’t want to run into that Englishman again.
 The accident was so traumatizing that Joey Belladonna made a habit of ensuring that any given bus driver for Anthrax was well rested.
 Joey’s band are referenced by Bob in a funny moment within Adam Dubin’s rock doc.
 In a 1992 MTV Rockumentary special, Kirk mentioned that it wasn’t just himself and Cliff playing cards…but the whole band.
 If James died and was replaced by John Marshall on rhythm guitar alongside Neil Turbin for vocals, people would complain that James put the metal in Metallica.

 John Bush still wouldn’t have joined because, like Joey Vera, he was loyal to Armored Saint.
 If Lars died, Dave Lombardo (who left Slayer for a short period around this time) would have elevated the band if not the business.
 If Kirk died then Marshall would take over.
 After all that heavy drama, it’s time for some comic relief in the form of the above photo.
 Lars doesn’t like the fact that James made a joke at his expense.
-I think it’s got to do with a photo taken of the band with the bassist of Iron Maiden (Steve Harris).
+I think that it’s got to do with a photo taken of the band with the bassist of Iron Maiden (Steve Harris).
 Lars revealed his naked self.
 The sight gag being that his snake isn’t even as long as a worm.
 With the accompanying scrotum (not quite dangly enough to be described as testicles), it looks like a snail.